All Episodes

 So I think that's why maybe only one computer program has suffered some damage, and not all of them.

-Well, because there's a screen of deception between us and the truth in a supposedly open space agency, we're not going to know until these guys touch down this morning whether, in fact, this is much more serious than they've been letting on.
+But because there's a screen of deception between us and the truth, in a supposedly open space agency, we're not going to know until these guys test down this morning whether, in fact, this is much more serious than they've been letting off.

-Well, I've listened to both of you very carefully on separate occasions, and both of you seem to feel there is this compartmentalization going on within NASA, within HAARP, Absolutely.
+Well, I've listened to both of you very carefully on separate occasions, and both of you seem to feel there is this compartmentalization going on within NASA, within HAARP, that may have some sort of commonality about it.

 Absolutely.